rubyreferences/rubyref/builtin.md

 puts 2 + 3
 ```

-Is, in fact, call of a `Kernel#puts` method, which receives one
+is, in fact, call of a `Kernel#puts` method, which receives one
 argument: result of `Integer#+` method of object `2` with argument `3`.

 > **Note**\: Documentation convention is to write instance methods as